ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 ### Amazon RDS

 Amazon Relational Database Service (Amazon RDS) is a fully managed relational database service provided by Amazon Web Services (AWS).
 It simplifies the process of setting up, operating, and scaling a relational database in the cloud.
 RDS supports various popular relational database engines, including MySQL, PostgreSQL, MariaDB, Oracle, and Microsoft SQL Server.
 Users can choose the database engine that best suits their application requirements.
-For this project a MySQL database engine was used.
+For this project, a MySQL database engine was used.

 Amazon RDS is widely used by developers, businesses, and enterprises to deploy and manage relational databases in a scalable, secure, and cost-effective manner.
 Its managed nature simplifies many aspects of database administration and allows users to focus on building and optimising their applications.

-This project uses a RDS database containing three tables resembling data received by the Pinterest API when a POST request is made by a user uploading data to Pinterest.
+This project uses an RDS database containing three tables resembling data received by the Pinterest API when a POST request is made by a user uploading data to Pinterest.

 ### Amazon EC2

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service provided by AWS that offers resizable compute capacity in the cloud.
 EC2 allows users to run virtual servers, known as instances, to host their applications and workloads.
 EC2 instances are typically accessed using secure shell (SSH) for Linux instances or Remote Desktop Protocol (RDP) for Windows instances.
-Key pairs are used to securely connect to instances.
+Key pairs are used to connect to instances securely.

-This project uses an Amazon EC2 instance to use as Apache Kafka machine.
+This project uses an Amazon EC2 instance to use as an Apache Kafka machine.

 ### Apache Kafka